ZhuoLoon/quantitative-research-ideas/Sampling/README.md

 is referred to as the __volume clock__.

 An alternative approach to the __volume clock__ is to use __information-driven bars__, which aims to sample bars based on imbalance in buy and sell activities.
-Such an approach is beyond the scope of this project.

 <br></br>
 References: